Benko11/supaplexeditor/README.md

 This repository contains the source code for the game editor of an older game, but, in my opinion, still great puzzle game - you've guessed it, [Supaplex](https://classicreload.com/supaplex.html).
+To understand what I am going to be talking about regarding the project, you should be familiar with some Supaplex editors or at least the game itself.

 The project is currently based on sole web technologies - PHP, HTML and JavaScript, and it is its purpose to remain that way.
 Maybe, it would be good for you to have